larntz/VM-Migration-Tool/README.md

 ## Description

-Migration virtual machines in a vSphere environment.
+Migrate virtual machines in a vSphere environment.

 ## Requirements